Masaharu Kuraoka

 1976: Glen Pass, Southern Sierras.
 He participated in John’s Boy Scout Troop 345 (Verdugo Hills Council) activities, including most of the weekend backpacking trips and several week-long backpacking trips in the Sierras.
 Here he is on our Rae Lakes Loop trip, Wednesday, June 23, 1976.
 The backpack, an early JanSport D-5 with its flexible frame and floating hip suspension, was state-of-the-art technology at the time and a very rare sight on the trail.

-1970s: At his drafting table.
+Mid-1970s: At his drafting table.
 He worked as an electrical draftsman for the Los Angeles Department of Water & Power.
-This photo must be from before the others, because it appears to be taken in DWP’s General Office Building at 111 N. Hope St in downtown L.A.
+The first photo is dated 1975.
+The second looks to be perhaps a year or two earlier.
+Both were taken in DWP’s General Office Building at 111 N. Hope St in downtown L.A.
 That view out the window is probably blocked by other high-rises by now.
-A few years before he died, he transferred to the Valley Steam Plant in Sun Valley, near San Fernando Road.
+In mid-1975, he transferred to the Valley Steam Plant in Sun Valley, near San Fernando Road.
 The Valley Steam Plant was a few miles from where we lived, and he’d bike to work almost every day.

 Back to the Kuraoka Family main page